wulfebw/legacy.wulfebw.github.io/_includes/main.md

 ---

-### Geolocalization of Street View Images
+### Geo-localization of Street View Images
-Given an random, street-level image of a city from around the world, could you identify where the picture was taken?
+Given a random, street-level image of a city from around the world, could you identify where the picture was taken?
 In this project, we collected a dataset of 100,000 images from ten cities, and trained a convolutional neural network to predict the city from the image.
 We found that the network successfully identifies the city with ~75% accuracy.
 Research tackling this project at a much larger scale was published concurrently (<a href="https://arxiv.org/abs/1602.05314" class="md-link">PlaNet</a>).

 <div>
 <a href="https://github.com/wulfebw/LittlePlaNet-Models" class="md-link">code</a>